ECSIS-lab/curse_of_re-encryption/distinguish_attack/README.md

 ...

 # Note that the seed value is different from the value calculated in the paper,
-# so it may be calculated differently from the one published in the paper.
+# so each value may be calculated differently from the one published in the paper.
 ```